SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

     * **All but the last file versions (5)** - lets you clean up all versions of the files, except for the most recent one.
 Clean Up Action on Site Storage Metrics Report

 :::info
 **Please note**: Completing the cleanup action from the Storage Metrics report cleans up all files located at the selected site or sites.
-Freeing up space from one specific file or files on the site is possible from the [Site Storage Metrics](#clean-up-action-on-site-storage-metrics-report) and [File Storage Details](#clean-up-action-on-site-storage-metrics-report) reports.
+Freeing up space for one or more specific files on the site is possible via the [Site Storage Metrics](#clean-up-action-on-site-storage-metrics-report) and [File Storage Details](#clean-up-action-on-site-storage-metrics-report) reports.
 :::

 ![Storage Metrics Report- Clean Up File Versions](../../static/img/optimize-storage-storage-metrics-report-cleanup.png)